 The written agreement should include a specific date the tenancy will end.
 You can use the Agreement to Terminate a Tenancy Form, or you can create your own written notice.

-Assigning the Lease to a New Tenant
+Assigning the Rental Lease to a New Tenant

 When the tenant makes a request to transfer the lease to a new tenant, all the rights and obligations will be transferred when your existing tenant moves out and the new tenant moves in.
-You’ll want to be sure that the replacement tenant is able to fulfill all of the conditions in your tenancy agreement – including pay the rent amount when it’s due.
+You’ll want to be sure that the replacement tenant is able to fulfill all of the conditions in your tenancy agreement – including paying the rent amount when it’s due.

 You don’t have to agree to this, but it might be in your best interest.
 Not only will you get a new tenant in place without losing a lot of money on vacancy, you also run the risk of having your departing tenant apply to the Landlord Tenant Board for approval of the transfer.
 This takes the decision completely out of your hands.